-Delia L. Franco is the Founding Attorney of the Franco Law Group.
-She is an experienced immigration attorney with over 12 years practicing law and specializing in litigating complex deportation defense.
+Delia L. Franco is the Founding Attorney of the Franco Law Group and a California Certified Specialist in Immigration and Nationality Law.
+She is an experienced immigration attorney with over 13 years practicing diverse issues and areas of immigration law and specializing in litigating complex deportation defense.

 Attorney Franco has accumulated a wide-range of skills litigating hundreds of immigration trials dealing with diverse issues and areas of law.
 These include asylum, withholding of removal, protection under the Convention Against Torture, cancellation of removal, the Nicaraguan Adjustment and Central American Relief Act, Temporary Protective Status, adjustment of status, the Cuban Adjustment Act, waivers of inadmissibility, the Violence Against Women Act, and contested hearings on removability before the Executive Office of Immigration Review, the Board of Immigration Appeals and federal appellate courts.